near/docs/docs/bos/queryapi/context.md

   [‘block_height’, ‘block_timestamp’);
 ```

 In this example, two objects are being inserted.
 However, if a row already exists in the table where the `account_id` and `id` are the same, then `block_height` and `block_timestamp` would be overwritten in those rows to the value in the object in the call which is conflicting.

 ### Delete

 This method deletes all objects in the row that match the object passed in.
 Caution should be taken when using this method.
 It currently only supports **AND** and exact match, just like in the [select method](#select).
 That doubles as a safety measure against accidentally deleting a bunch of data.
 All deleted rows are returned so you can always insert them back if you get back more rows than expected.
-(Or reindex your indexer if needed)
+(Or re-index your indexer if needed)

 #### Input